 In this post, we have discussed some of the key factors that can help to ensure a successful ERP implementation based on the collective experience of the DNASTREAM team gained at numerous projects for over 20 years.
 There will no doubt be other factors beyond those we have discussed above, and we will continue to take learnings from current and future projects to help our customers get the right outcomes.

-WE MAKE TECHNOLOGY USEFUL – DNASTREAM is an independent UK-based consultancy, established in 2006, with a focus on driving real value from IT applications and technology by ensuring strong project management and proper end user adoption.
-With extensive experience in leading and supporting the implementation of ERP, EAM and Service Management solutions in the utilities, facilities management and field service industries, DNASTREAM has an established track record of successful delivery at many leading organisations.
+WE MAKE TECHNOLOGY USEFUL – we are an independent UK-based consultancy, established in 2006, with a focus on driving real value from IT applications and technology by ensuring strong project management and proper end user adoption.
+As an IFS Authorized Channel Partner, we have extensive experience in leading and supporting the implementation of ERP, EAM and Field Service Management solutions in the utilities, facilities management and field service industries, with an established track record of successful delivery at many leading organisations.